Confused about how to compute and pay your SSS contributions properly?

 2. Always check if your records are correct and updated

-You may be paying your contributions regularly and on time but it doesn’t guarantee that you’ll get your benefits with no hassle.
+You may pay your contributions regularly and on time, but it doesn’t guarantee you’ll get your benefits with no hassle.

-Members with a discrepancy in their name, date of birth, civil status, gender, or list of dependents/beneficiaries often suffer from delays in the processing of their pensions or benefits.
-This could have been avoided had they updated their records with SSS the first time they discovered such discrepancy5.
+Members with a discrepancy in their name, date of birth, civil status, gender, or list of dependents/beneficiaries often suffer delays in processing their pensions or benefits.
+This could have been avoided had they updated their records with SSS the first time they discovered such discrepancy6.

-Therefore, it’s imperative that you submit the required forms and documents to change incorrect details in your personal data while you’re still not availing of any benefits.
-For example, a discrepancy in your date of birth may cause a significant delay in processing your pension as age is an important qualifying condition for retirement.
+Therefore, you must submit the required forms and documents to change incorrect details in your data while still not availing of any benefits.
+For example, a discrepancy in your date of birth may cause a significant delay in processing your pension, as age is an important qualifying condition for retirement.

 3. Pay your contribution during off-peak periods